Containerize Everything

 Wrap up

-We have covered the benefits and why to containerize everything.
+We have covered the benefits and why everything should be containerized.
 Now, is time to act.
 The next time you discover new software that is not available in a container Build It.
 Creating a container will take a few minutes but will pay dividends to potential users of the container.

 Give and Grow.
-This is the sustainable way to continue making software easier and accessible for all.
+This is a sustainable way to continue making software easier and accessible for everyone.

 Follow me